Tim Hortons: Community involvement

 A Smile cookie sold at Tim Hortons.
 The cookie forms a part of a community outreach program by the company.

-Tim Hortons sponsor community outreach programs including Free Skating, Free Swimming, Earn-a-Bike Program, Remembrance Day, Food Drives, the Smile Cookie program (not to be confused with the similar Smiley Cookie sold at regional chain Eat'n Park), Enactus, as well as a community clean-up project.
+Tim Hortons sponsor community outreach programs include Free Skating, Free Swimming, Earn-a-Bike, Remembrance Day, Food Drives, and the Smile Cookie programs (not to be confused with the similar Smiley Cookie sold at regional chain Eat'n Park), as well as community clean-up projects.
+In a collaboration with Canadian DJ Deadmau5, the Smile Cookie program raised $7.8 million.

 The store promotes itself through the Tim Horton Children's Foundation.
 Founded by Ron Joyce, the foundation sponsors thousands of underprivileged children from Canada and the United States to go to one of six high-class summer camps in Parry Sound, Ontario; Tatamagouche, Nova Scotia; Kananaskis Country, Alberta; Quyon, Quebec; Campbellsville, Kentucky; St. George, Ontario; and most recently Whiteshell Provincial Park, Manitoba.

 The foundation's highest-profile fundraiser is Camp Day, held annually on the Wednesday of the first full week in June.
 All proceeds from coffee sales at most Tim Hortons locations, as well as proceeds from related activities held that day, are donated to the foundation.
 Small stores in Esso Service Stations do not donate coffee proceeds on Camp Day.

 Joyce's work with the Tim Horton Children's Foundation earned him the Gary Wright Humanitarian Award in 1991, presented periodically in recognition of contributions to the betterment of community life throughout Canada.
 In recognition primarily for his work with the Foundation, he received an appointment to the Order of Canada, with the official presentation taking place on October 21, 1992, in Ottawa.

 A Timbits hockey player.
 The company sponsors an ice hockey minor sports program in Canada.

 Tim Hortons became a sponsor of Hockey Canada in December 2019, including the presenting sponsor of the Centennial Cup, the national junior "A" ice hockey championship and one of the major sponsors of Canada's national ice hockey teams.